geohot/twitchcore/README.md

 * rs2 contains two 24-bit strides for x and y.
 Several of these bits aren't connected
 * "rd" is the extension register to load into / store from

-Use some hash function on the addresses to avoid "bank conflicts", can upper bound the fetch time.
+Use some hash function on the addresses to avoid "bank conflicts", can upper bound to probabilisticly 1.2 cycles per matrix load with stride x as 0 or 1.

+Memory ports won't truly support stride x greater than 1 but Conv2d is the only thing using that.
+And only when H and W are not both 1.
+We will have the memory accesses get progressively slower as H and W increase, eventually it asymptotes.
+It will still be higher bandwidth than nvidia even at slowest point.
+But why waste the transistors supporting a stride x > 1 when the only one who needs it is convolutions.

+If user tries stride y as 1 and stride x > 1, then we just transpose the matrix during the load.

+On Big Cherry 1
+z=min(stride x, stride y)
+z=0 is max efficiency
+z=1 is max efficiency
+z=4 is 4x slower
+z=9 is 8x slower
+z>=16 is 16x slower

+Convolution with H,W=3 is H*W=Z=9 so 8x slower.
+Convolution with H,W=1 is Z=1 so max bandwidth.

 TODO
-* load with stride 0 in X
+* load with stride 0 in X or both X and Y
-* signal stalls due to bank conflicts
+* signal stalls due to bank conflicts or min(stride x, stride y) > 1
+* Handle min(stride x, stride y) > 1 by splitting into multiple accesses

 # Notes on ALU